mahaozhou/Joint-Pricing-and-Capacity-Design/README.md

 ## Main workflow

-Run the following commands from the repository root.
-Saved outputs are already included, so the reporting scripts can be run without repeating the longest numerical searches.
+Run the following commands from the repository root to repeat the numerical searches and then regenerate the exhibits.
+The saved outputs are already included.
+To regenerate only the tables and figures from those outputs, run the two reporting commands shown below the full workflow.

 ```bash
 python code/regional_validation.py --workers 4